-The individual should have the ability to assess the businesses needs, to do strategic planning, to develop a technology vision supporting the needs of the company, budgeting, presentations and to prioritize technology initiatives
+The individual should have the ability to assess the businesses needs, do strategic planning, develop a technology vision supporting the needs of the company, budgeting, presentations, and to prioritize technology initiatives

 2. Organizational development skills

-The individual should be able to define the organization that is required in order to accomplish business objectives, to manage staff and keep them focussed in order to achieve objectives and to participate in training programs to fill gaps in expertise and also to build in depth know how.
+The individual should be able to define the organization that is required in order to accomplish business objectives, manage staff and keep them focussed in order to achieve objectives and participate in training programs to fill gaps in expertise and also build in-depth know-how.

 3. Staff development and motivation competencies

 The individual should be able to develop his staff members and keep them motivated.
 This could include doing regular reviews.

 This would include knowledge about hardware, networks, telecommunication, data center operations, network applications, support desk, systems security as well as disaster and systems recovery.